 FOR EVERYBODY ON THE JOURNEY OF HEALING

-Compassionate, low-cost, trauma-informed healing arts programs and support services for people navigating stress and illness, trauma, caregiving fatigue, grief, mental health challenges, and anyone seeking more balance, connection, and well-being.
-Our programs are open to everyone across Haywood County—no one is turned away due to financial hardship.
+Compassionate, affordable, trauma-informed healing arts for anyone facing stress, illness, trauma, grief, caregiving fatigue, or mental health challenges—and for all who long for more balance, connection, and peace.
+Our offerings nurture individual well-being and collective healing.
+Services are open to all, and no one is turned away due to financial hardship.

-Our studio space, The Healing Hive, is a healing arts sanctuary—a place where compassion meets mindful movement Qigong, therapeutic art, dance, and nature-based healing in community.
+Our creative studio, The Healing Hive, is a healing arts and plant sanctuary—a place where compassion meets mindful movement, therapeutic art, dance, and nature-based healing in community.
+Located inside Folkmoot in Waynesville, The Healing Hive is where our programs take place, offering a safe, welcoming space for connection, creativity, and renewal.

-In a time when many feel lonely and disconnected, we, The Pollinators, stand united with a clear intention: to amplify the good and take "baby giant steps" toward collective healing, well-being, and belonging.
-Together, we create nurturing communities that help us navigate personal and shared struggles, humanize the mental health conversation, and foster meaningful connections.
+In a time when many feel lonely and disconnected, we, the pollinators, stand united with a clear intention: to amplify the good and create nurturing communities that help us navigate personal and shared struggles, humanize the mental-health conversation, and foster meaningful connections.

 heARTfelt Testimonials